 Firstly, Pimsleur teaches you through listening and repeating.
 Basically how a child might learn a language.
 Rosetta Stone on the other hand, teaches through pictures, audio, and writing.
 Pimsleur does have reading lessons but it’s not the main focus.

 Now that you know the difference, you can know which one is right for you.
-Are you a more visual learner?
+Are you a more of a visual learner?
 Rosetta might be a better pick.
 Pimsleur if you are more of an audio learner.
 Either way, that is a rudimentary way to look at it and you should still know the pros and cons of each to know which will be better for you.

 Before going into detail of each, let’s take a look at a quick table for those who want a quick review on our choice for certain attributes

-Rosetta Stone vs. Pimsleur Comparison Chart
+Rosetta Stone vs Pimsleur Comparison Chart

 |PImsleur Approach||Rosetta Stone|

 - All you have to do is listen and repeat

 - Teaches conversational language and not tourist phrases